sergtk/smart_hasher/USAGE.md

       --preserve-unused-hash-records
                             This key works with --single-hash-file-name-base.
 By
-                            default if file with hashes already exists then records for files which not handled deleted to avoid.
-                            If this key specified, then they preserved --norm-case-file-names
+                            default if file with hashes already exists then records for files which not handled are deleted to avoid records for non-existing files.
+If this key specified, then such records preserved in hash file --norm-case-file-names
                             Use normalized case of file names on output.
 This is more robust, but file names may differ which may look